-An easy healthy recipe for a no bake single-serve breakfast cookie for one!
+An easy healthy recipe for Single Serving Oatmeal Cookie!
 Packed with fiber and protein, this single-serving breakfast cookie recipe is naturally vegan, gluten-free and sugar-free!

 As someone who loves cookies, it was only a matter of time before making cookies for breakfast acceptable!